Guide to YouTube Removals

 2. Parody videos (such as a political parody using satirical lyrics set to a copyrighted song)

 • Note that courts have drawn a distinction between parody (which comments on the original work) and satire (which comments on an unrelated subject), and have held that parody is more likely to be fair use.
-However parodies are still likely to be fair use based on their non-commercial, transformative nature, low possibility of harming the market for the original, and impossibility of licensing.
-Political parodies are also likely to be protected against copyright claims by the higher first-amendment protection traditionally granted to political speech.
+However many satires are still likely to be fair use based on their non-commercial, transformative nature, low possibility of harming the market for the original, and impossibility of licensing.
+Political parodies/satires are also likely to be protected against copyright claims by the higher first-amendment protection traditionally granted to political speech.

 3. Filming yourself singing a copyrighted song (lip-sync videos may be less likely to be fair use)